carlos-marin1742/Diabetic-retinopathy-image-detection-CNN/README.md

 Model evalution

-Using Tranfer Learning, instantiating pre-trained model as base
+Using Tranfer Learning, instantiating pre-trained model as base.
+Transfer Learning is using pre-trained model.

 Adding the base model to final model